thecodearcher/twilio-voice-routing/README.md

+## Routing Customer Service Calls to Agents in PHP with Twilio Programmable Voice and Laravel

 Oftentimes when running a business, you might have different departments handling specific cases for customer service.
 These departments can't always have a dedicated support line that is accessible directly to the public, as various automated troubleshooting options might be in place to assist your customers and reduce spamming.
 However, most of the time your customers might need to speak directly with a human agent and there's no better way to do this than easily linking the customer directly to an available agent while their call is still active.
 In this tutorial, you will learn how to make use of the Twilio Programmable Voice API to route calls to third party phone numbers during an active call.